Who is this article for?

-The Code42 app uses the Spotlight service on Mac to monitor your computer for file changes.
+The Code42 app uses file watching services to monitor your Mac computer for file changes.
 This article describes:

-- The technical details about how Code42 app and Spotlight work together
+- The technical details about how the Code42 app and file watching services work together

-- Recommended solutions for errors associated with Spotlight
+- Recommended solutions for errors associated with file watching services

-At a high-level, here's how the Code42 app coordinates with Spotlight to back up your new or changed files:
+At a high level, here's how the Code42 app coordinates with Mac file watching services to back up your new or changed files:

 - The Code42 app starts to back up.

-- The Code42 app requests a snapshot from Spotlight for all local drives.
+- The Code42 app requests a snapshot from the file watching service for all local drives.

-- Spotlight creates a snapshot containing information on all new or changed files.
+- The file watching service creates a snapshot containing information on all new or changed files.

-- Spotlight provides the Code42 app with details to access the new snapshot.
+- The file watching service provides the Code42 app with details to access the new snapshot.

 - The Code42 app backs up ALL files using the snapshot until it reaches a file that has changed since the snapshot was created or the backup session finishes.

-This process repeats when Spotlight reports data in your file selection has changed.
+This process repeats when the file watching service reports data in your file selection has changed.

-The reason may be due to one of the following Spotlight-related problems:
+The reason may be due to one of the following file watcher-related problems: